How to Avoid Protein Powder Diarrhea

 Common sugar alcohols are erythritol, sorbitol, and xylitol.

-Dairy-based proteins like whey and casein can make you poop because they contain lactose, a sugar most adults cannot fully digest.
+Dairy-based proteins like whey and casein can make you poop.

 Insoluble Fiber

-Insoluble fiber adds bulk to the stool, so if you eat a lot of it at once, it can cause diarrhea.
+It adds bulk to the stool, so you eat a lot of it at once, it can cause diarrhea.

-Most vegan protein powders naturally contain some insoluble fiber, but some protein powders, especially those intended to help with weight loss, contain added insoluble fiber.
+Most vegan protein powders naturally contain some insoluble fiber, but some contain added insoluble fiber.

-This fiber is often in the form of xanthan or guar gum, which are also used as laxatives
+Be careful with products like these because the added fiber is often in the form of xanthan or guar gum, which are also used as laxatives (Br J Nutr, 1993).

 Preexisting Gut Issues

-If any part of your digestion is not working properly due to chronic digestive issues, the food you eat will not be fully broken down and absorbed.
+If any part of your digestion is not working properly, the food you eat will not be fully broken down and absorbed.

 This can lead to diarrhea, among other side effects.